 The two primary recording devices are a Digital Video Recorder (DVR) or a Network Video Recorder (NVR).

 The difference between the two is how they process the video captured by the camera.
 DVR systems handle the footage at the recorder, while NVR systems encode and process the video at the camera and stream it to the NVR recorder for storage and remote viewing.

 Most DVRs are used with analog cameras and are part of a wire-based system, whereas NVRs work with IP cameras and can be part of a wired or wireless network.

-As always, when you’re ready to make a security decision, we’re ready to help you select, install, and maintain one that’s best for you.
+As always, when you’re ready to make a security decision, we at FSS Technologies are ready to help you select, install, and maintain one that’s best for you.